How do we treat mast cell activation?

 Mast cell activation syndrome (MCAS) occurs when the mast cells in your body release too much of the substances inside them at the wrong times.
 As mast cells are part of your immune system, this is a type of autoimmune disease.
-Fortunately, we offer professional treatment for this condition at the Centre for Biological Medicine in Richmond Hill, ON.
+Fortunately, we offer professional treatment for this condition at the Centre for Biological Medicine.
 Contact us today to arrange a consultation and learn more!

 About Mast Cell Activation